 Deep in the jungle of Belize’s Chiquibul National Forest stands Caracol, Belize’s largest Maya site.
 Spanning over 75 square miles – approximately five times the size of modern Belize City.
 In its center rises Caana, meaning sky palace, which reigns as the tallest standing structure in Belize.

 True to its name, Caana reaches into the sky, placing the rulers of ancient Caracol at the top of their known world.
 It is said that the ancient builders stretched their monuments to the sky with the intention of communing with the gods.

-The surrounding villages was connected to the center by stone roads or causeways.
+The surrounding villages were connected to the center by stone roads or causeways.
 Speculations were that a dedicated manufacturing guild lived at each village, trading goods at the center.
 Thus, through trade, these outer branches of the great city supported the center.

 Mayas have a unique style when it comes to their architectural designs.
 The way to the top one must pass through a series of gates, which divide this man-made mountain into tiers.
 Two primary gates can be seen from the ground level, each defined by a series of doors.
 The first set contains thirteen doors and the second contains seven.
 However, these numbers were not chosen by accident.
 Thirteen and seven were seen as highly sacred numbers to the ancient Maya and were paramount to their cosmology.

 At Caana’s summit is a grassy courtyard where three smaller pyramids rise into the sky.

 One can only imagine how magnificent it would have been to stand there, at the heart of the city, at the height of Caracol’s civilization.
 In the daylight the rulers could see for miles, watching over the motions of their people as they traveled to and from the branching villages at the city’s edges.
 At nightfall, they gazed at the Milky Way, as it moved through the heavens dancing with the planets and stars.